List of smoking bans: Greece

+A new amendment to the current law is envisaged to more accurately describe those sheltered outdoor areas of bars and restaurants that will be obliged to prohibit smoking (e.g. spaces protected with plastic sheeting, canopies and barriers) and to include chewing tobacco products.

 Guinea

 Guinea has a smoking ban in place for certain public places.

 Guatemala

 Guatemala has implemented a comprehensive smoking ban covering all types of places and institutions.
 In December 2008 the Guatemalan Congress approved Decree 74-2008 and it became effective in February 2009.
 This law restricts smoking in all work-places including health-care facilities, governmental facilities, schools, universities, airports, bars and restaurants.
 However, two years after the law's implementation enforcement has been deficient.
 Governments are facing pressures to permit work-place smoking once more by local tobacco companies.

 Guernsey

 Smoke-free ordinances were introduced at different times in the Bailiwick of Guernsey, a British Crown dependency.
 Smoking was restricted in all enclosed public places in the island of Guernsey, including workplaces, bars, clubs and restaurants, on 2 July 2006, under the "Smoking (Prohibition in Public Places and Workplaces) (Guernsey) Law 2005".
 Anyone who breaks the law, upon conviction, could be fined up to the maximum of £1000 (~€1150, ~$1470).
 Smoking is allowed anywhere outside and in whatever company.

 In Alderney, the States of Alderney passed a smoke-free law with the President's casting vote on 13 January 2010; the legislation came into force at 4 am on 1 June 2010.

 Smoking in indoor public places continues to be permitted in Sark, except in pubs and restaurants.